getsentry/sentry-docs/src/collections/_documentation/platforms/node/azure_functions.md

 Note: You need to call both `captureException` and `flush` in order for captured events to be successfully delivered to Sentry.

-Checkout Sentry's [azure sample apps](https://github.com/getsentry/examples/tree/master/azure-functions/node) for detailed examples.
-Use [JavaScript docs](/platforms/javascript/) for more configuration options.
+Checkout Sentry's [Azure sample apps](https://github.com/getsentry/examples/tree/master/azure-functions/node) for detailed examples.
+Refer to the [JavaScript docs](/platforms/javascript/) for more configuration options.